List of Shortland Street characters introduced in 1992: Margot Warner

-Margot, Lady Warner (née Worthington) was the alcoholic mother of Chris Warner (Michael Galvin).
-She was portrayed by Glynis McNicoll throughout the nineties and by Dinah Priestley for her death in 2003.
+Margot, Lady Warner (also Worthington) is the alcoholic mother of Chris Warner (Michael Galvin).
+She was portrayed by Glynis McNicoll between 1992 and 2997 and by Dinah Priestley for her death in 2003.

 Guy (Craig Parker) and Chris' girlfriend Alison (Danielle Cormack) visited Margot in late 1992 and she expressed her upset at husband - Bruce (Ken Blackburn) withholding money for her charity work.
 The following year Margot was shocked to learn her daughter, Amanda (Stephanie Jack) was still alive with Bruce claiming she had died at birth.
 The loveless marriage took a toll on Margot and she turned to alcohol and Guy (Craig Parker) convinced her to seek help.
 At the alcoholic help groups, she befriended Bruce's rival - Michael McKenna (Paul Gittins) and many suspected an affair.
 Margot returned for Guys birthday in 1994 and expressed concern at Chris' interracial relationship with Rebecca Frost (Luisa Burgess).
 In 1995 following Bruce's death, Margot confessed she was not Guy's biological mother but nonetheless was thrilled with the arrival of his daughter - Tuesday (uncredited actress).
-In 1996 she attended Chris' wedding.
+In 1996 she attended Chris's wedding and soon attempted to bond with her new daughter-in-law Tiffany (Alison James) by engaging her to do charity work.
+Margot was devastated when Chris took a job in New York and Guy joined him to seek medical treatment for Tuesday.
+After Tiffany returned in 1997 from a trip to Chris and discovered his affair with Alison, Margot tried to convince Tiffany to take Chris back.
+However after she discovers Tiffany had a brief fling with Johnny Marinovich (Stelios Yiakmis), Margot took a harder stance and kicked Tiffany out of Chris’s Ferndale apartment.
+Despite interference from Tiffany’s parents wanting to get money from the Warners, Tiffany and Margot ultimately made peace with each other and Margot sold the apartment to Emily Devine (Michaela Rooney).

 In 2003 a very sick Margot reappeared and became friendly with Dom (Shane Cortese).
 Chris suspected Dom was after his mother's money and when she succumbed to her cancer, was shocked that Dom was included in her will.
 It was soon revealed that Margot had discovered Dom was the result of an affair Bruce had, meaning he was Chris' half-brother.
 This was later disproven but as a result of bitter jealousy, Dom carried out a long-term smear campaign against Chris and attempted to murder him.
 In 2014, Chris' newborn daughter Trinity (Maya Ruriko Doura) was given the middle-name of Margot in her grandmothers honour.